How to connect Logic Analyzer & Raspberry PLC

-Once the hardware is correctly connected and you are sending data from the Raspberry PLC's serial port, you can go to Saleae's website > and download the package that fits you better.
+Once the hardware is correctly connected and you are sending data from the Raspberry Programmable Logic Controller's serial port, you can go to Saleae's website > and download the package that fits you better.
 In our case, we are going to download the Linux 64 bit .zip

 Once you launch the software, you should see a window like this:

 You can see the 8 channels on the left, and another panel on the right.

 1. Select channel 00 and name it TX.